33 Real Christmas Gifts for 14 Year Old Boys

 Elegear Cooling Blanket for Hot Sleepers

-Why we like it: He actually sleeps through August nights now
+Why I like it: He actually sleeps through August nights now

 The thermostat battle ended when this arrived.
 My son runs furnace-hot; his cooling blanket lets him sleep comfortably while we keep the house at 72.
 No more finding him sprawled on top of covers at 3am.